Derek Griffith: Racing career

 Griffith scored the cumulative title at the 2020 World Series of Asphalt.
 Chad Bryant Racing later signed Griffith to make his ARCA Menards Series East debut in the season-opening Skip's Western Outfitters 175.
 The drive came after Griffith meeting with CBR crew chief Paul Andrews through the Kulwicki Driver Development Program.
 He won the pole for the race.
 After finishing second in his debut race, Griffith and CBR secured enough funding to run a full East schedule in 2020.
 Due to the COVID-19 pandemic, CBR and Griffith discontinued their full-season East effort after one race and started running part-time in the national ARCA Menards Series.
 He continued racing super late models in 2020, winning Granite State Nationals at Claremont Motorsports Park in September.
 A weekend after that, Griffith won the Freedom 300 and associated $10,000 paycheck at Lee USA Speedway.
 He also continued to make appearances in the Granite State Pro Stock Series.

 For 2021, Griffith remained in ARCA for another part-time schedule and moved from Chad Bryant Racing (which closed down and merged their ARCA operations into GMS Racing for 2021) to Venturini Motorsports.
 He drove their No. 55 Toyota in two races, which were the season-opener at Daytona as well as Kansas in May.
 Griffith would also drive for the team in ARCA's Daytona test session in January before the start of the season.

 On July 1, 2021, Kyle Busch Motorsports announced that Griffith would make his NASCAR Camping World Truck Series debut at World Wide Technology Raceway driving the No. 51.

+On September 21, 2025, Griffith took victory of the GSPSS Keen Parts 150 at Lee USA Speedway ahead of Corey Bubar and Joey Doiron.
+Griffith won his 8th career GSPSS series race.
+He plans to go onto the national level and participate in the Snowball Derby and World Series at New Smyrna Speedway.